CONSOLIDATED VARIABLE INTEREST ENTITIES

 Residential Mortgage Loans

-On October 1, 2019, as a result of New Residential’s acquisition of servicing assets from Ditech and its pre existing ownership of the equity, New Residential consolidated the MDST Trusts.
+On October 1, 2019, as a result of New Residential’s acquisition of servicing assets from the bankruptcy estate of Ditech Holding Company and Ditech Financial LLC (“Ditech”) and its pre-existing ownership of the equity, New Residential consolidated the MDST Trusts.
 New Residential’s determination to consolidate the MDST Trusts is a result of its ownership of the equity in these trusts in conjunction with the ability to direct activities that most significantly impact the economic performance of the entities with the acquisition of the servicing by NewRez.

 NewRez was deemed to be the primary beneficiary of the SAFT 2013-1 securitization entity as a result of its ability to direct activities that most significantly impact the economic performance of the entity in its role as servicer and its ownership of subordinated retained interests.
-The following table summarizes certain characteristics of the underlying residential mortgage loans, and related financing, in these securitizations as of December 31, 2019:
+The following table summarizes certain characteristics of the underlying residential mortgage loans, and related financing, in these securitizations:

 Consumer Loan Companies